Cleveland Guardians minor league players: Aaron Davenport

-Will Dion

-William Chad Dion (born April 17, 2000) is an American professional baseball pitcher in the Cleveland Guardians organization.

-Dion attended Sulphur High School in Sulphur, Louisiana, and played college baseball at McNeese State University.
-As a junior at McNeese State in 2021, he started 16 games and went 9–4 with a 3.07 ERA and a school-record 121 strikeouts.
-After his junior year, Dion was selected by the Cleveland Indians in the ninth round of the 2021 Major League Baseball draft.

-Dion signed with Cleveland and made his professional debut with the Arizona League Indians and the Lynchburg Hillcats, throwing 12 scoreless innings between both teams.
-Dion played the 2022 season with Lynchburg and Lake County Captains.
-Over 25 starts, he went 8–5 with a 2.11 ERA and 157 strikeouts over 128 innings.
-He opened the 2023 season with Lake County and was promoted to the Akron RubberDucks in mid-July.
-Over 26 games (19 starts) between the two teams, Dion went 6–4 with a 2.39 ERA and 129 strikeouts over 116 2/3 innings.
-Dion was assigned to the Columbus Clippers for the 2024 season.
-Over 27 starts, Dion went 4–4 with a 5.48 ERA and 116 strikeouts.
-He returned to Columbus to open the 2025 season.

 Jake Fox

 Jacob Gage Fox (born February 12, 2003) is an American professional baseball second baseman and outfielder in the Cleveland Guardians organization.

 Fox grew up in Lakeland, Florida and attended Lakeland Christian School.
 He hit .378, with three home runs, 22 RBIs, and 32 stolen bases in 28 games played as a senior.
 Fox had committed to play college baseball at Florida prior to signing with Cleveland.

 Fox was selected in the third round of the 2021 Major League Baseball draft by the Cleveland Indians.
 After signing with the team he was assigned to the Rookie-level Arizona Complex League Indians, where he batted .405 in 13 games played.

 Welbyn Francisca

 Welbyn Miguel Francisca (born May 17, 2006) is a Dominican professional baseball infielder in the Cleveland Guardians organization.

 Francisca signed with the Cleveland Guardians as an international free agent on January 15, 2023.
 He made his professional debut that year with the Dominican Summer League Guardians.

 Francisca was called up to the Arizona Complex League Guardians on May 3, 2024.
 After a brief stint in Arizona, Francisca was called up to the Lynchburg Hillcats on July 29, 2024.
 With 117 at bats in Lynchburg, Francisca hit a .325/.402/.804 stat line.